Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Ford Transit Van Conversion Pricing - Mid-Range

 Ford Transit vans present a more affordable option when you consider the AWD or Trail packages.
-The base price for an entry level van with no ac The base price for a High Roof 2WD T250 148" Regular Length Transit Van is $62,000 Canadian or $52,000 USD.
+The 2024 148-inch high roof AWD model starts at around $65,000 CAD.
+Transits have good interior space and reliable performance at a more affordable price point.
+The Ford dealer network across Canada means maintenance and service is convenient during your travels.
 Its affordability doesn't compromise on quality, with many features geared towards van builders, like the Sprinter.

 The Ford Transit Trail, a new addition to the Transit lineup and only available in the United States as of updating this article, is specifically designed with completely custom van builds in mind.
 It offers numerous features that make it an ideal base for a camper van conversion, like a 3.5" lift kit, wider track width, black alloy wheels, all-terrain tires, skid plates, side nerf bars, and much more.
 With a solid start to exterior accessories, they leave you to finish the custom interior.
 A T250 148" Regular Length Ford Transit Trail starts at $68,000 USD.